FabriceMk/touring-blog/README.md

 # touring-blog
-Personal blog about touring and outdoor activities in Japan
+Personal blog about touring and outdoor activities in Japan (in French)